-Before opening her studio in downtown Los Angeles, Sarah applied her creative skills as an art director, set decorator and prop maker in film and theater, collaborating with luminaries in the entertainment industry to produce the sets and props for many projects including The Wonder Years, Freaks and Geeks and a Bunraku puppet theater project, Zen Shorts, performed at the Segerstrom Center.
+Before opening her dedicated art studio in downtown Los Angeles, Sarah worked for two decades as an art director, set decorator and prop maker in film and theater, collaborating with entertainment industry luminaries to produce the sets and props for many projects including The Wonder Years, Freaks and Geeks and even a Bunraku puppet theater project for Rogue Theater Arts Ensemble, performed at the Segerstrom Center.

 She has presented solo shows at Topanga Canyon Gallery, Altadena Library Gallery, and Hidden Los Angeles Gallery, and has exhibited around the country in Tangent Gallery, Detroit; San Louis Obispo Museum of Art; Zapow Gallery, Asheville; Krikawa Gallery, Tuscon, AZ; Sugar Mynt Gallery,South Pasadena; FOLD Gallery, Los Angeles; bG Gallery, Santa Monica; and Fathom Gallery, Los Angeles, and was recently featured in Art Muzeo Magazine.